Graduate Certificate Application Process

 - In “Step 1” of the Application, choose "Graduate Non-Matriculated."

-- In “Step 2” of the Application, choose "Computing & Software Systems - Bothell (MS in Comp Sci and Software Eng)" as the program.
+- In “Step 2” of the Application, choose "Computer Science and Software Engineering - School of STEM (Bothell) - MS" as the program.

 - Upload your unofficial transcripts showing: completion of a Bachelor’s degree, Calculus I, and Programming I and II.*